arouyan/lakeFS/docs/integrations/glue_hive_metastore.md

 Assume we created a new branch called `DEV` with `main` as the source branch.
 The data from `s3://example/main/path/to/table` is now accessible in `s3://example/DEV/path/to/table`.
-The metadata is not managed in lakeFS, meaning we don't have any table pointing to `s3://example/DEV/path/to/table`.
+The metadata is not managed in lakeFS, which means that we don't have any table pointing to `s3://example/DEV/path/to/table`.

 To address this, lakeFS introduces `lakectl metastore` commands.
 The case above could be handled using the copy command: it can create a copy of `my_table` with data located in `s3://example/DEV/path/to/table`.
 Note that this is a fast, metadata-only operation.